Half Frog Pose - Ardha Bhekasana

 Ardha Bhekasana is a back bending Asana.
 It is considered a preparatory pose for the frog pose in which both legs are bent.
-It is called the half frog pose since only one leg is bent at a time.
-Ardha means half and Bheka is the frog.
+It is called the half-frog pose since only one leg is bent.
+Ardha means half, and Bheka is the frog.
 The Sanskrit name Ardha Bhekasana, therefore, translates to Half Frog Pose.
-The pose is also known as the Eka Pada Bhekasana which translates to one-legged frog pose.
+The pose is the Eka Pada Bhekasana, which translates to a one-legged frog pose.
 It is a good yoga for runners pose because of the thigh stretch.
-It is a yoga pose you can see in yoga therapy or in classic hatha yoga.
+It is a yoga pose you can see in yoga therapy or classic hatha yoga.

-Step 2: Bend the right knee to bring the heel as close as possible to the buttock on the right side.
-Hold the top foot with the left hand and pull it in as close as possible down towards the hip.
-The fingers and the toes should point in the same direction with the base of the palm pressing on top of the foot.
+Step 2: Bend the right knee to bring the heel as close to the buttock on the right side.
+Hold the top foot with the left hand and pull it down as close as possible towards the hip.
+The fingers and the toes should point in the same direction, with the base of the palm pressing on top of the foot.

-Step 3: Press the foot down to the hip as much as you can.
+Step 3: Press the foot down to the hip as much as possible.
 Stop whenever you feel pain in the knees.
-You can extend the resting arm so that it is fully stretched as you would be in cobra pose.
+You can extend the resting arm so it is fully stretched, as in the cobra pose.

-Step 4: Hold for a set duration of time anywhere from 30 seconds to 2 minutes depending on your flexibility and change to the other foot.
+Step 4: Hold for a set duration, anywhere from 30 seconds to 2 minutes, depending on your flexibility, and change to the other foot.